astropy/astroquery/docs/eso/eso.rst

     570

 As shown above, for each data product ID (`DP.ID`), the full header (570 columns in our case) of the archive Fits file is collected.
-In the above table `table_headers`, there are as many rows as in the input data product ID column `table['DP.ID']`.
+In the above table `table_headers`, there are as many rows as in the column `table['DP.ID']`.